In this post I show how to upcycle old jeans and what you can make with just one pair.

 All The Denim Crafts You Can Make from A Single Pair of Jeans

-I hope you have found a jeans upcycle that has inspired you to hang on to those old jeans.
-Here is my suggestion of all the denim crafts that you can make from that single pair of jeans.
+I hope you find upcycling jeans inspires you to hang on to those old jeans.
+Here is my suggestion for all the denim crafts you can make from that single pair of jeans.

-- The remainder of right leg and scraps – dog toy, tags, feathers, flowers, and tassels
+• The remainder of the right leg and scraps – dog toy, tags, feathers, flowers, and tassels

 More Than One Pair of Jeans

-There is a disadvantage in having just one pair of jeans to upcycle.
-It’s not just because you can make bigger things with more denim and tackle projects such as denim upholstery, it’s because of the colour.
+There is a disadvantage to having just one pair of jeans to upcycle.
+It’s not just because you can make bigger things with more denim and tackle projects such as denim upholstery; it’s because of the colour.

 Angie